-- The County Attorney position was converted to a full time position and a part time para-legal was approved in the FY2015 budget
+- Continuation of a part time para-legal that was approved in the FY2015 budget

 COMMISSIONER OF THE REVENUE

 The Commissioner of Revenue is a Constitutional Officer elected by the people.
 The King George County's Commissioner of the Revenue Office functions primarily as an assessment office.
 The Commissioner abides by Title 58.1 Section 3109, the Taxation Code of Virginia and the King George County Ordinances.
 The Commissioner is responsible for the following: